Bluepr-nt/semver-manager/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell fetch       Fetch semver tags from a registry or repository. help        Help about any command
+  completion  Generate the autocompletion script for the specified shell fetch       Fetch semver tags from a repository. filter      Filter is a CLI tool for filtering versions help        Help about any command increment   Increment a version

 Flags:
       --add_dir_header                   If true, adds the file directory to the header of the log messages